zibonbadi/zibonbadi.github.io/md/digifab05.md

 |2 cable band; double male| 1|
 |2 cable band; male/female| 2|
 |Button| 1|

-I decided to write a simple morse code emitter, as it is an easy test case for using the I/O pins, LED and serial bus.
-The intent is to write a message into the Arduino over Serial and to make the LED blink accordingly once the message has been confirmed using the button.

 For this project I wired up a button to pin D2 and ground to use as a transmisison button (as shown in the image below).
 While I was at it, I also used the opportunity to test out an older self-built Arduino I had lying around, just to test whether I'd be able to use it after returning the University one.
 Turns out it works just as a regular Arduino Uno: